ljreder/Megaw/README.md

 ## 1982-1983

 1. The Rainmaker
-2. The School For Scandal - Missing
+2. The School For Scandal
 3. Goodbye, My Fancy - Missing
 4. Hedda Gabler - Missing
 5. The Summer Festival of Musical Theatre:
     * The Boys From Syracuse - Missing
-    * Ernest  - Missing (A World Premiere Musical)
+    * Ernest (A World Premiere Musical)
     * Dandelion  - Missing (West Coast Premiere for Children)

 ## 1983-1984 - All programs missing